 KEMER is situated 42 km west of the city.
 This pleasant resort town blends in with its beautiful surrounding scenery and makes an idyllic place for a holiday.
 Kemer enjoys a lovely beach promenade with delightful cafes and shops offering a variety of top quality souvenirs.
 There is the fabulous Kemer marina leading directly to the Blue flag Kemer beach.

 MANAVGAT is located 72km from the city centre of Antalya.
 It is famous for its river that runs through it, aswell as its waterfalls, all set within lush forests of the Taurus Mountains.
 Manavgat enjoys a beautiful landscaped riverside park which offers plenty of great restaurants, cafes and bars.
 A market is held here on a Monday and Thursday each week.

-Aspendos International Opera and Ballet Festival - Enjoy live, beautiful performances in the open-air Theatre of Aspendos (1st June - 15th Sept)
+Aspendos Opera and Ballet Festival - Enjoy live, beautiful performances in the open-air Theatre of Aspendos (5th - 28th September)

 Markets are open around 8am until dark.